Zireael07/awesome-tabletop-rpgs/readme.md

 - [Electric Bastionland](https://www.drivethrurpg.com/product/294656/Electric-Bastionland-Free-Edition) - an awesome system, an evolution of Into the Odd
 - [ELEMENTAL Discovery Guide](https://www.drivethrurpg.com/product/242202/ELEMENTAL-Discovery-Guide) - a quickstart for ELEMENTAL, a d6 system that has quite a lot of free adventures
 - [Elite Dangerous RPG](https://www.modiphius.net/products/elite-dangerous-rpg-the-worst-intentions-free-quickstart) - an awesome system based on Elite: Dangerous, the space game
+- [First Five Fantasy Roleplaying Player's Guide](https://www.drivethrurpg.com/product/257346/First-Five-Fantasy-Roleplaying-Players-Guide) - a retroclone of OD&D, this does not contain monsters or treasure
 - [GURPS Lite](http://www.sjgames.com/gurps/lite/) - a free starter for GURPS
 - [HackMaster Basic](https://www.drivethrurpg.com/product/104757/HackMaster-Basic-free)
 - [Lancer](https://massif-press.itch.io/corebook-pdf-free) - all the player facing rules (which are a majority of them) are free